 Wildlife

-Overlap with Wildlife is that conversations can also be explicitly about sensitive and vulnerable topics, and that mental vulnerability is even allowed to be in the spotlight without that having to be in a strictly therapeutic context.
+Overlap with Wildlife is that conversations can also be explicitly about sensitive and vulnerable topics, and that mental vulnerability is even allowed to be in the spotlight without that having to be in a therapeutic context.

 There is indeed explicit attention for “nature”.
 Nature around, as in the beautiful surroundings we are roaming around in.
 But also for “our nature”, as in our true human nature.